wwsalmon/portfolio/_posts/2020-09-27-how-excel-calculates-trendlines-and-how-you-can-too-an-introduction-to-gradient-descent-the-most-important-machine-learning-algorithm.md

 $$\frac{\delta J}{\delta b} = \frac{1}{\text{# examples}}\sum_{i = 1}^\text{# examples} ((mx^{(i)}+b) - y^{(i)}) \\
 \frac{\delta J}{\delta m} = \frac{1}{\text{# examples}}\sum_{i = 1}^\text{# examples} ((mx^{(i)}+b) - y^{(i)})x$$

 Before, we subtracted the gradient with respect to b, times a learning rate, from b to get our new value.
-We'll do that again here, and we'll do the same separately for m:
+We'll do that again here, and we'll do the same separately for m, *at the same time*:

 $$\text{repeat } i \text{ times }\\\{\\
 b := b - \alpha \frac{\delta J}{\delta b} \\